uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 Do *not* start a loop, instead use rospy.spin().

-There is no main loop, functions/methods will be trigered event-based, e.g. upon receiving a new video frame.
+There is no need for a main loop, functions/methods will be triggered event-based, e.g. upon receiving a new video frame.

 ---
 ### 3.2 self.loop()